cicerokze/express-socketio-typescript/README.md

 # express-socketio-typescript

-Websocket messaging Server with a simple Chat develped with:
+Websocket messaging Server with a simple Chat developed with:
 - NodeJS
 - ExpressJS
 - Socket.io